-The AATIF investee company Amsons Industries (Camel Flour Mills) in Tanzania has committed to increasing its local sourcing of wheat to become less dependent on cereal imports and to support the local agricultural sector.
+The AATIF investee company Amsons has committed to increasing its local sourcing of wheat to become less dependent on cereal imports and to support the local agricultural sector.
 In doing so, the company approached the TA Facility to assist with the design and implementation of a fully-fledged smallholder wheat outgrower scheme.
-By end-2020, a specialized consultant had submitted a draft outgrower scheme implementation plan.
-It is envisioned that the TA Facility will further support Camel Flour Mills by financing a team of expert consultants to assist in establishing and managing the outgrower scheme in a four-year follow-up project.
+By end-2020, a specialized consultant had submitted a draft outgrower scheme the TA Facility will further support Camel Flour Mills by financing a team of expert consultants to assist in establishing and managing the outgrower scheme in a four-year follow-up project.